esoreq/Day_one/_episodes/04-Markdown.md

 # Creating Markdown numbered lists

-- To create a numbered list, enter 1. followed by a space, for example:
+1. To create a numbered list, enter `1.` followed by a space
+    1. To construct sub levels just press TAB to before a bullet.
+    1. You don't need to number your lists markdown will do that for you
+    Adding text just requires
+    ending each line
+    with 2 spaces `  `
+    1. Numbers will continue once you add aline

 ~~~markdown
 1. Numbered item 1